pngme/sample-android-app-kotlin/README.md

 The `go` method is idempotent, and can be invoked multiple times.

 The `go` method performs three tasks.
-1. register a `user` in pngme's system using an Android Onetime Worker
+1. register a `user` in Pngme's system using an Android Onetime Worker
 2. show a dialog flow in the current Activity to request SMS permissions from the user -- this _runs the first time, and only the first time_, that `go` is invoked
 3. check for new SMS messages and send them to Pngme's system every 30 minutes using an Android Periodic Worker